splunk/public-o11y-docs/data-visualization/dashboards/dashboards-add.rst

 Markdown is high-level, plain text format which is converted into HTML.
 You can search for resources on Markdown if you need examples of what you can do in the editor.

-In the text/markdown editor, you can clear the tips and write your own text or markdown.
+In the text/markdown editor, you can clear the tips and write your own text or Markdown.
 A preview is available on the right hand side of the text editor.

 If you don't have :ref:`write permissions<about-write-permissions>` for the dashboard you are viewing, or you are in a built-in dashboard, you need to select :guilabel:`Save as` to save the text note.